wp-plugins/embed-bible-passages/readme.txt

 == Description ==

-Provides the ability to embed Bible readings plans from the ESV Bible Web Service (http://www.esvapi.org/api#readingPlanQuery) into a post or page using shortcode of the form [embed_bible_passage reading_plan='bcp'].
+Provides the ability to embed Bible reading plans from the ESV Bible Web Service (http://www.esvapi.org/api#readingPlanQuery) into a post or page using shortcode of the form [embed_bible_passage reading_plan='bcp'].
 See the screenshots for an example of how to use this tag.

 The values of reading_plan can be:
     bcp						- Book of Common Prayer